FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

 To demonstrate the effectiveness of the inner shielding approach combined with coil segmentation, both phantom and in-vivo experiments were conducted on a low-field MRI scanner.

 The MRI scanner used for the phantom and in-vivo experiments was built locally based on the open-source OSI$^2$ ONE design \cite{{osii_one}}.
 It incorporates a MaRCOS-based console \cite{Negnevitsky_2023} \cite{ocra} with hardware designs from the Open Source Imaging Initiative \cite{osii_console}.
+The MaRCOS-based console features a maximum of two synchronized receive channels.
+Software-based solutions like EDITER are therefore not possible with this console.

 Both gradient and RF amplifiers are based on open-source projects from the same initiative \cite{osii_rfpa} \cite{osii_gpa}.
 The system utilizes a permanent magnet array \cite{osii_magnet} with a field strength of ~49 mT (2.11 MHz at 22 °C) shimmed to a homogeneity of 1600 ppm over a 200 mm diameter of spherical volume (DSV) as well as in-house built gradient coils (x: $0.438\frac{mT}{m \cdot A}$, y: $0.910\frac{mT}{m\cdot A}$, z: $0.597\frac{mT}{m\cdot A}$).
 The active transmit-receive (TXRX) switch followed another open-source design from OCRA \cite{a4im_txrx}.
-For the low noise amplifier (LNA), a commercial product with approximately 1 dB noise figure was used (ABL0100-00-6010, Wenteq Microwave Corporation, United States).
+For the low noise amplifier (LNA), a commercial product was used (ABL0100-00-6010, Wenteq Microwave Corporation, United States).
 The gain of the LNA was measured at 58.5 dB at the Larmor frequency of the system.
 Control of the MRI scanner was performed using MaRGE, an open-source console software offering a wide range of pulse sequences and hardware calibration options \cite{Algar_n_2024}.

 One modification to the original OSII$^2$ ONE design was the addition of an RF shield between the gradient coils and RF coil (\textit{gradient shield}).
 This shield consists of a solid copper cylinder with 0.8 mm thickness and 284 mm diameter, placed within the bore and connected to RF ground.
 This shield prevents EMI coupling from the gradient coils to the RF coil.
 Neither the magnet assembly nor the electronics tray were enclosed in a Faraday shield.